NicholasBrown-01/reading-notes/401/401_Reading_01.md

 1. Explain to a non-technical friend the difference in how compilation works in Java and JavaScript.
 <br>
 Java performs this task in a 2 step process in order to break down the whole program into the most basic instructions.
-JavaScript however, does it "as you go" and only when it finds repetetive code does it break it down into more basic instructions for faster processing.
+JavaScript however, does it "as you go" and only when it finds repeatetive code does it break it down into more basic instructions for faster processing.

-2. Does code complining mean that it works correctly?
+2. Does code compiling mean that it works correctly?
 <br>
 It does not.
 It means that it was able to be broken down or translated into instructions correctly.
 Not that those instructions are in the correct order or successful etc.